mnnthomas/GitHub/README.md

 # Works

-This repo has small projects and scripts that I developed/created at my spare time
+This repo has small projects and scripts that I worked on in my spare time